tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ## Observable Streams

-We have seen a number of different ways of wrapping collections of things: built-in JavaScript arrays, linked-list data structures, and also lazy sequences.
+We have seen a number of different ways of wrapping collections of things in containers: built-in JavaScript arrays, linked-list data structures, and also lazy sequences.
+Now we'll see that Observable is just another type of container with some simple examples, before demonstrating that it also easily applies to asynchronous streams.
+You can [also play with a live version of this code](https://stackblitz.com/edit/rxjs-introexamples?file=index.ts).

 Conceptually, the Observable data structure just wraps a collection of things in a container in a similar way to each of the above.
 The function ```of``` creates an Observable that will emit the specified elements in its parameter list in order.
 Similar to the lazy sequences though, nothing actually happens until we initialise the stream.
 We do this by "subscribing" to the Observable, passing in an "effectful" function that is applied to each of the elements in the stream.
 For example, we could print the elements out with ```console.log```: